How to Grow Your Business Using LinkedIn

 Most of us use LinkedIn casually.
 We send connection invites to co-workers and people we meet at networking events.
 Sometimes we stalk the profiles of old classmates (or is that just me?).

-So I’ll forgive you if my next statement comes as a surprise: LinkedIn is an extraordinarily powerful marketing tool.
+So I’ll forgive you if my next statement comes as a surprise: LinkedIn is an extraordinarily powerful social media marketing tool.

 In fact, it’s one of the best marketing tools out there.
 LinkedIn has over 500 million members, and these members are wealthy, business-oriented, and open to solicitation.